-Captain Keisch, the son of Jewish Partisans, was born in the waning days of WWII on the site of the Nazi work camp Plaszov, near the city of Krakow, Poland.
-You may recall that Plaszov was the camp from which Oscar Schindler rescued over 1000 Jews.
+Captain Keisch, the son of Jewish Partisans, was born in the waning days of WWII in a Nazi concentration/work camp, Plaszov located in the city of Krakow, Poland.

 Growing up in Connecticut nurtured his love for the sea and led him to The United States Merchant Marine Academy at Kings Point, New York.
-After graduation he travelled the world over on nearly a score of different deep-sea vessels as a licensed deck officer rising through the ranks to eventually command ten different ships for three different companies.
+He travelled the world over on nearly a score of different deep-sea vessels as a Merchant Marine Deck Cadet, Navy Reserve Officer, and a licensed deck officer rising through the ranks to eventually command ten different ships for three different companies.

 Captain Keisch, the proverbially Wandering Jew, eventually settled in Richmond, VA, in the Fall of 1984, with his beautiful wife Dianne and their ten-month old daughter Heather.